Saint Cloud 5/2 90

 Tonelessly I then said – Will You

-– Miss Carlsen Commentary.
-Person – hold my
+– Miss Carlsen – hold my

 hand – I am so lonely – I felt